eligosource/eventsourced/es-journal/es-journal-dynamodb/readme.md

 Once you have DynamoDB configured properly, you can start using the journal.
 In addition to the table name, you will need to select an application name to use with the journal, since one DynamoDB table can support multiple journals concurrently.

-Here is a basic example of how you can set up an eventsourced actor system, using the DynamoDB jorunal.
+Here is a basic example of how you can set up an eventsourced actor system, using the DynamoDB journal.

 ```
 import org.eligosource.eventsourced.core._